gmaximus/mautic_api/README.md

 ie sites/all/libraries/mautic/lib/MauticApi.php
 2) Turn on module as normal.

+## Mautic API module

+** This is a work in progress and not ready to use as is. **

-The Mautic API module uses the above library to connect to your Mautic installation using OAuth2.
+This uses the above library to connect to your Mautic installation using OAuth2.

+It also adds a field to users to store their Mautic contact ID.

 To install:
 1) Ensure the above steps are complete.